carlotagillard/carlotagillard.github.io/projects/distal.md

 </div>

 ## Results & Testing
-- Ran a series of tests at Duke Hospital with emergency physicians, with Dr. Broder and his residents, and with our own peers, confirming both anatomical accuracy and durability.
+- Ran a series of tests at Duke Hospital with emergency physicians, with Broder and his residents, and with our own peers, confirming both anatomical accuracy and durability.
 - Transformed a prototype that offered little guidance into an anatomically accurate model that guides a resident through the force and trajectory a successful fracture reduction requires.

 <div class="figure-row">